arvados/arvados-k8s/charts/arvados/README.md

       important if autoscaling is added.
 - Get the SSL certificate automatically using Lets Encrypt, eliminating the need for the self-signed certificate generated by the `cert-gen.sh` script.
-- Add SSL to SSO server
-    - It's currently being hosted on only HTTP.